nhsconnect/gpconnect/index.md

 ![Img](images/overview/GP Connect Model.png)

 ## GP Connect APIs and capabilities ##
-The APIs are grouped into sets which enable specific business functionality or ‘capabilities'.
+The APIs are grouped into sets, known as 'capabilities', which enable specific business functionality.
 GP Connect has worked with GP clinical system suppliers to deliver the following capabilities:

 *	Access Record HTML – enables clinicians to view a patient’s medical record
 *	Appointment Management – enables clinical staff to book, amend or cancel an appointment for a patient